Celebrating Around the World

 - NA-VA.5-8.4 Understanding the visual arts in relation to history and cultures

-Make a picture book that includes an illustration of each celebration or festival on one side with a paragraph summarizing the celebrations chart information and a map showing the location of the country on the other side.
-The illustrations should be carefully colored for the picture book.
-Text should be in large print for young children to read.
-Practice reading the book with expression.
-Read the book to children and leave with the class as a gift.
+Make a picture book that includes an illustration of photo of each celebration or festival on one side with a paragraph summarizing the celebrations chart information and a map showing the location of the country on the other side.

 Poster or Travel Brochure

-Visually represent a country's celebration of water in a travel brochure or poster format with captions for each picture and category.
-Practice using the brochures or posters as teaching tools.
+Visually represent a country's celebration in a travel brochure or poster format with captions for each picture and category.
+Convince a friend or family member to visit that country to take part in the celebration in person.

-Design a craft that younger students can make as a memento of each of the country's water celebrations.
-For example, a wreath for Lithuania's St. John's Day and miniature rafts to float away worries for Thailand's Loi Krathong.
+Design a craft that younger students can make as a memento of each of the country's celebrations.